 PEP is not intended for patients that experience HIV exposure risk on an ongoing basis.
 Those who participate in high-risk behaviours or use PEP multiple times should consider PrEP as an HIV prevention tool.

-If the medications were compared to pregnancy prevention tools, PrEP is like birth control, and PEP is like Plan B for HIV.
+If these approaches were compared to pregnancy prevention tools, PrEP is similar to daily birth control, and PEP is similar to emergency contraception for HIV.

 PEP is for those who have possibly been exposed to HIV.
 PEP is only meant to be used in emergencies after an event where HIV could have been transmitted.